Florida Business Entity Search Explained: Corporations, LLCs & More (2026)

 • Operate at scale

-Nonprofit corporations, while structured similarly, are formed for charitable, educational, religious, or public benefit purposes and are subject to different rules and restrictions.
+Nonprofit corporations are formed for charitable, educational, religious, or public benefit purposes and are subject to different compliance rules.

-When searching Florida records, corporations are clearly labeled as such, and their filings typically include detailed officer and director information.
+In Sunbiz records, corporations are clearly labeled, and filings typically include detailed officer and director information.
 This makes them relatively easy to identify during an entity search.

 Limited Liability Companies (LLCs)

-Limited liability companies, or LLCs, are by far the most common business entity type registered in Florida.
-LLCs combine the liability protection of a corporation with the flexibility and simplicity of a partnership.
+Limited liability companies (LLCs) are the most common business entity type registered in Florida.
+LLCs combine liability protection with flexible management structures and fewer formal requirements than corporations.

-• Member-managed, where owners run the business directly
+• Member-managed, where owners operate the business directly

 LLCs are popular because they:

-In a Florida business entity search, LLCs often dominate the results, especially in industries such as real estate, professional services, construction, and consulting.
+In a Florida business entity search, LLCs often dominate results, particularly in industries such as real estate, construction, professional services, and consulting.

 Partnerships and Other Entity Types